 Give your knotless box braids a fresh look with triangle sections instead of the classic square.
 The angled appearance immediately draws attention to your hair, so triangle box braids are a great choice if you love to be the center of attention.
 To make your hairstyle even more eye-catching, have your stylist plait a ribbon or yarn element through a section to create a ‘statement braid.’
-Triangle knotless braids work best with medium to large braids, and they can also be combined with a classic box pattern for a unique look.
+Triangle knotless braids work best with medium to large braids and can also be combined with a classic box pattern for a unique look.

 17. Brown Knotless Braids

 While black, blonde, and brightly colored braids are on-trend right now, brown knotless braids never go out of style.
-Classic, classy, and flattering, brunette braids are understated in the best possible way.
-They maintain the mystique of black braids, yet have a softer finish that looks more natural and less stark against your skin.
+Classic, classy, and flattering brunette braids are understated in the best possible way.
+They maintain the mystique of black braids yet have a softer finish that looks more natural and less stark against your skin.
 Your stylist can also create a subtle ombre hair color effect by using different shades of brown braiding hair, creating a highlighted effect that frames your face beautifully.

 18. Knotless Braids in a Ponytail

-The ponytail is one of the most popular and versatile hairstyles because it is easy to create and can be adapted for every occasion, from work to wedding.
-Knotless box braids look best when styled into a high ponytail, and this will also put less stress on your scalp as the weight of the braids is distributed across the crown of your head, rather than pulling down from the back.
+The ponytail is one of the most popular and versatile hairstyles because it is easy to create and can be adapted for every occasion, from work to weddings.
+Knotless box braids look best when styled into a high ponytail, and this will also put less stress on your scalp as the weight of the braids is distributed across the crown of your head rather than pulling down from the back.
 Wrap some of your braids around the base of the ponytail for a flawless finish.